 - : an offering for international junior researchers

-TIP: If you want to complete an unstructured doctorate, you first have to find a PhD supervisor who considers your research promising and is willing to support you.
+TIP: If you want to complete an unstructured doctorate, you first have to find a who considers your research promising and is willing to support you.
 Find out well in advance which higher education institution and which research focus would be a good fit for your work, for example at , an information portal on German research institutions.